refinedev/refine/documentation/docs/api-references/hooks/auth/useLogout.md

 :::important
-Custom url given to mutae function from `useLogout` overrides the one on the `authProvider`.
+Custom url given to mutate function from `useLogout` overrides the one on the `authProvider`.
 :::

 :::tip
-`mutate` acquired from `useLogout` can accept any kind of object for values since `logout` method from `authProvider` doesn't have a restriction on its parameters.
+`mutate` acquired from the `useLogout` can accept any kind of object for values since the `logout` method from the `authProvider` doesn't have a restriction on its parameters.
 :::

 :::caution
-This hook can only be used if `authProvider` is provided.
+This hook can only be used if the `authProvider` is provided.
 :::